 Frequently Asked Questions

-The assessments we provide at Rheumi Occupational Therapy are something that you won’t get anywhere else.
-Your average OT isn’t going to assess your hypermobility and the impact on your life in the same way as we do.
-We provide a thorough assessment and report full of recommendations specific to your hypermobility condition.
+The assessments I provide are something that you won’t get anywhere else.
+Your average OT isn’t going to assess your hypermobility and the impact on your life in the same way as I do.
+I provide a thorough assessment and report full of recommendations specific to your hypermobility condition.

-We want as many people as possible to be able to access our big picture assessment process to help them on their way to managing their condition.
-The “therapy” parts can often be provided by other therapists and we can make recommendations for the types of therapies you may need in our assessment.
-We do often a limited number of follow up appointments if clarification is needed post-assessment, however, we do not aim to provide the ongoing therapy.
+I want as many people as possible to be able to access to my big picture assessment process to help them on their way to managing their condition.
+The “therapy” parts can often be provided by other therapists and I can make recommendations for the types of therapies you may need in our assessment.
+I do ofter a limited number of follow up appointments if clarification is needed post-assessment, however, I do not aim to provide the ongoing therapy.

-A lof the education that we used to provide in follow up sessions will soon be available via our online courses, and occasional face to face workshops.
-This frees up Rheumi Occupational Therapists to see more people for their big picture sessions and get them on their way to living a better life with their condition.
+A lot of the education that I used to provide in follow up sessions will soon be available via online courses, and occasional face to face workshops.
+This frees me up to see more people for their big picture sessions and get them on their way to living a better life with their condition.

 Being able to take something back to a doctor or health professional which outlines all that we covered